This restored Victorian mansion, once the home of legendary Denver resident Maggie (Molly) Brown now serves as a popular ... More

-This restored Victorian mansion, once the home of legendary Denver resident, Maggie (Molly) Brown, now serves as a popular museum, attracting more than 40,000 visitors a year.
-The museum explores the eccentric life of the 'Unsinkable Molly Brown', a Titanic survivor and eminent figure in the city's Gold Rush heritage.
-After the tour, browse around the gift shop and check out the selection of T-shirts, books and other memorabilia.
-Open Tuesday to Saturdays at 10am and 3:30pm and on Sundays at noon and 3:30pm.
+This restored Victorian mansion, once the home of legendary Denver resident Maggie (Molly) Brown now serves as a popular museum that attracts more than 40,000 visitors a year.
+The museum explores the eccentric life of the 'Unsinkable Molly Brown,' a Titanic survivor and eminent figure in the city's Gold Rush heritage.
+After the tour, browse around the gift shop and check out the selection of t-shirts, books and other memorabilia.
+There are guided tours available and regular special events and performances also take place.

 The home is decorated much as Margaret decorated it and it is beautiful especially to think of when it was built.
 On the tour, you learn that Margaret did so much more than just survive the Titanic.
 The only thing is that pictures are NOT allowed and it is warm in the summer (no air and only a few rooms have fans).
 Very lovely.
 There is a small hands-on opportunity at the end of the tour for little ones.

 I was really excited about going on this tour.
 I have to say that I was a bit disappointed.
 The group on our tour was to big and so it was hard to get to take it all in and see everything on the guided tour.
 I think that they need to limit th # of people per tour.
 Especially since you have to pay for the tour.
 I love these older houses and our tour guide had been doing this for a long time and really knew her stuff.
 Just wish we could have enjoyed it a bit more.